uhh-lt/BlurbGenreCollection-HMC/README.md

     author = {Aly, Rami  and
       Remus, Steffen  and
       Biemann, Chris},
-    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, Student Research Workshop", month = jul,
+    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop", month = jul,
     year = "2019",
     address = "Florence, Italy",